jackieeth/bitcoin-world-assets/README.md

 3. **Configure environment variables:**

-   Create a `.env.local` file in the root directory and set the following (get API keys from Ordiscan and Quark20):
+   Create a `.env` file in the root directory and set the following (get API keys from Ordiscan and Quark20):

    ```
    NEXT_PUBLIC_ORDISCAN_API_KEY=your_ordiscan_api_key